Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 ACADEMIC RESOURCES

-ONLINE TUTORIALS: GRAPHING CALCULATORS, WWW.TURNITIN.COM, ONENOTE
+ONLINE TUTORIALS: WWW.TURNITIN.COM, ONENOTE

 Students will use frequently use www.turnitin.com in their classes.
 Turnitin is an academic plagiarism detector program utilized by teachers and students to avoid plagiarism and ensure academic integrity.
-You can access a tutorial at the following website: https://guides.turnitin.com/01_Manuals_and_Guides/Student_Guides/01_Quick_Start_Guide
+You can access a tutorial at the following website: https://help.turnitin.com/feedback-studio/turnitin-website/student/quickstart.htm

 OneNote Class Notebook is an app that BSD teachers in One to One classrooms use to set up digital notebooks in their classes.
 Teachers use Class Notebook to deliver curriculum, review and grade students’ assignments, and manage student collaboration.
 Information about OneNote can be found here: https://bsd405.org/departments/district-technology/onenote/

 Tutorial is an important part of the bell schedule, from 3:00 pm – 3:30 pm, where students are expected to return to one or more of their classes to speak with their teacher and clarify any concerns or questions they have.
 Teachers may also require that students attend tutorial.
+Tutorial runs Monday, Tuesday, Thursday, and Friday.

 COLLEGE & CAREER CENTER